Download FND app Android Aapp IoS App

 Things that indicate you are making progress with these techniques include:

 1. You start to have more warnings.
 Often people have more warnings when the attacks first start.
-As they continue warnings may get shorter and shorted until they are not there at all.
+As they continue warnings may get shorter and shorter until they are not there at all.
 Sometimes people do get warnings which they forget as part of the attack.
 Relatives or friends may notice them going a bit blank or being unusually tired beforehand.
 As you learn more about the attacks it is possible to become aware of a warning phase that you had previously not known about.

 2. You recognise the warning symptoms but are less alarmed by them.
-Understanding your diagnosis, understanding what dissociation is and what ‘fight or flight’ symptoms are can have the effect of reducing your overall alarm at the situation when it happens
+Understanding your diagnosis, understanding what dissociation is and what ‘fight or flight’ symptoms are can have the effect of reducing your overall alarm at the situation when it happens.

 4. You begin to avert some of the episodes.
 By learning to distract yourself or be less alarmed by the symptoms you may discover that you only have the warning symptom and not the blackout.
-If you can start to do this you are definitely making progress.
+If you can start to do this you are making progress.

 6. You have fewer attacks, but the ones you have are more severe or longer.
 This is a common pattern that people with functional seizures report.
 It’s almost as if your brain wants you to ‘make up for lost time’ by giving you a more severe seizure if you haven’t had one for a while.
-Its one of many really annoying aspects of having functional seizures.
+It’s one of many really annoying aspects of having functional seizures.

 Patients with dissociative seizures are often really puzzled by the apparently random nature of their attacks.